How to look for records of... Propaganda

 5. The Second World War, 1939-1945

-The ministry of information had responsibility for news and press censorship, home publicity and propaganda in allied and neutral countries from September 1939.
-Papers and examples of its work are in INF 1, INF 2 (a full set of the publicity material issued) and INF 3 (a complete set of original artwork – view selected images in The National Archives’ online exhibition, Art of war).
 A News Division issued material to the home and overseas press, news agencies and the BBC.
-In allied and neutral countries the Ministry was responsible for information policy and publicity, absorbing the Foreign Publicity Department of the FO.
+In allied and neutral countries the MOI was responsible for information policy and publicity, absorbing the Foreign Publicity Department of the Foreign Office.
 Examples of this work are in FO 898/426, FO 898/486-528 and FO 898/549-553.
 Publicity files between 1938 and 1947 are in FO 930.

 The Foreign Office News Department adopted an information and liaison role.
 The Crown Film Unit transferred to the Ministry in April 1940 and produced films publicising emergency campaigns and information on wartime events and measures.
 Records of the film units are in INF 5, INF 6 and INF 12.